Last updated on March 8th, 2022 at 05:39 pm

 You have TWO options for submitting your advance VAT return in Germany

 - Do it manually: Either you go through all your income and expenditure for the advance return period, calculate the VAT collected and spent and enter all the figures manually, field by field, on the advance VAT return form in Elster Online.

-You don’t even need an ELSTER certificate for this – Sorted sends the VAT return directly to the tax office.
+You don’t even need an ELSTER certificate for this – Accountable sends the VAT return directly to the tax office.
 In addition, you can manage all your invoices and expenses in one place and have an overview of your business finances at all times.